-- 1. This chapter deals only with the suspension of the construction of the works, and not with the suspension of other obligations under the works contract, such as the obligation of the purchaser to pay the contractor.
-In particular, the chapter discusses suspension of the construction of the works by the purchaser for his convenience or on grounds specified in the contract, and by the contractor in the event of a failure of performance by the purchaser. - 2.
+- 1. This chapter deals only with the suspension of construction of the works, and not with the interruption of other obligations under a works contract, such as the obligation of the purchaser to pay the contractor.
+As conceived in the Guide, suspension is an interruption of the construction by the purchaser for his convenience or on grounds specified in the contract, and by the contractor in the event of a failure of performance by the purchaser.
+The concept of suspension does not cover interruptions of construction under a hardship clause, in order to enable the parties to re-negotiate particular terms of the contract (see chapter XXII, "Hardship clauses", paragraphs 14 and 22), or where an event occurs that makes it impossible to proceed with the construction (see chapter XXI, "Exemption clauses").
+In addition, the concept of suspension does not cover the situation in which the purchaser is entitled to order the contractor to stop construction that is defective (see chapter XVIII, "Delay, defects and other failures to perform", paragraphs 28 to 31). - 2.
 Most legal systems contain no developed doctrine of suspension.
-Where the parties wish to provide for the possibility of suspension, it is therefore advisable to include a provision in the contract describing the circumstances in which construction may be suspended and the legal effects which are to result from the suspension. - 3.
-The contract may provide for the construction to be interrupted in contexts other than suspension as it is conceived in this Guide.
-For example, a hardship clause might provide for the construction to be interrupted while the parties re-negotiate the relevant terms of the contract (see chapter XXII, "Hardship clauses").
-The contract may entitle the purchaser to order the contractor to cease construction which is defective (see chapter XVIII, "Delay, defects and other failures to perform").
-In addition, events may occur making it impossible to proceed with the construction (see chapter XXI, "Exemption clauses").
-The legal effects appropriate to such interruptions of construction may differ from the legal effects of suspension.
-Therefore, those interruptions and their legal effects are discussed separately in the respective chapters indicated above.
+Where the parties wish to provide for the possibility of suspension, it is therefore advisable to include a provision in the contract describing the circumstances in which construction may be suspended and the legal effects which are to result from the suspension.